okoala/awesome-stars/README.md

 - [bee](https://github.com/oleksiyk/bee) - Bee is a job queue for Node built on top of  Redis and its powerful Lua scripting possibilities
 - [node-hashring](https://github.com/3rd-Eden/node-hashring) - hashring is a consistent hashing algorithm for Node.js that is compatible with libketama and python's hash_ring package
 - [binary-protocol](https://github.com/oleksiyk/binary-protocol) - Create and parse multibyte binary buffers
-- [electricitymap](https://github.com/tmrowco/electricitymap) - A real-time visualisation of the CO2 emissions of electricity generation
 - [sizzy](https://github.com/kitze/sizzy) - A tool for testing responsive websites crazy-fast
 - [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) - Extract CSS from chunks into multiple stylesheets + HMR
 - [testcheck-js](https://github.com/leebyron/testcheck-js) - Generative testing for JavaScript